 Insomnia can be a result of various conditions a person might be facing.
 But in some cases, insomnia is the primary problem.

 Most often, chronic insomnia is a result of stress and other significant lifestyle or habit changes.
 It can also be a result of some other underlying conditions, such as mental illness.

 The following factors can contribute to the onset of insomnia in a person:

 A person is more prone to get the symptoms of insomnia when they do not have a proper bedtime routine.
 These habits include an irregular sleeping schedule, taking naps, stimulating activities before going to sleep, using a cell phone, or watching TV.

-Worrying about school, work, family, or financial situation can preoccupy the mind and hinder proper sleep.
+Worrying about the school, work, family, or financial situations can preoccupy the mind and hinder proper sleep.
 Stress can also result from a stressful life event, such as job loss, death of a loved one, or divorce.
 All these factors might lead to the onset of insomnia.

 Work or travel schedule

 Everyone has a natural clock in their body that controls the body’s circadian rhythms, such as the body temperature, sleep-wake cycle, and metabolism.
 Working long hours or traveling between different time zones can disrupt the circadian rhythm of the body.
 Jet lag, early or late shifts, or rapidly changing work shifts can all contribute to insomnia.

 Overeating before going to sleep can lead to physical discomfort and result in difficulty falling asleep.
 People often experience heartburn after overeating before bed that they lay awake at night.